allpix-squared/allpix-squared/src/modules/DetectorHistogrammer/README.md

 #### Description
 This module should only give an overview of the produced simulation data for a quick inspection and simple checks.
 For more sophisticated analyses the output from one of the output writers should be used to produce the necessary information.

-Within the module, a simple clustering is performed.
-Looping over the PixelHits, hits being adjacent to an existing cluster, are added to this cluster.
-If not, a new cluster is created.
+Within the module, a clustering is performed.
+Looping over the PixelHits, hits being adjacent to an existing cluster are added to this cluster.
+Clusters are merged if there are multiple adjacent clusters.
+If the PixelHit is free-standing, a new cluster is created.

 The module creates the following histograms: